There are three ways to access data. Not all ways are available for all study files.

 RDAS is an online tool for users to output custom crosstabs using pooled years of restricted-use data that pass built-in confidentiality restraints.
 It is similar to the publicly-accessible PDAS tool, except it is populated with restricted data, including certain geographic identifiers, like state.
 Single year estimates are not available through RDAS.
 Only the NSDUH data will be available in the initial release of RDAS.

 RDAS contains most of the variables available on the full NSDUH restricted-use file (RUF).
 Some exceptions include individual weighting components and pair relationships.
 RDAS will have data up to 2016 and as far back as 2002.

-RDAS will be available to anyone who is willing to create a user account and can be accessed anywhere in the world.
+RDAS will be available to all users and can be accessed anywhere in the world.
 RDAS data is restricted so users cannot view the actual microdata and it will not return results that fail to comply with SAMHSA's disclosure limitations.